EdgeApp/edge-server-tools/docs/couch-setup.md

 await setupDatabase(connection, settingsSetup)
 ```

-The `setupDatabase` will perform an initial sync, ensuring the document exists, and will then watch the document for any future changes, keeping it up to date.
-Simply access the `appSettings.doc` property to see the latest value, or subscribe to changes using the `onChange` method:
+The `setupDatabase` will perform an initial sync, ensuring the document exists.
+It will also watch the document for any future changes, keeping it up to date using the cleaner.
+The [Background Tasks](#background-tasks) section explains how to manage this background process.

+To see the latest document contents, simply access the `appSettings.doc` property.
+You can also subscribe to changes using the `onChange` method:

 ```js
 appSettings.onChange((newSettings) => console.log(newSettings))